 Commutative Properties of Multiplication

-Simply put, the commutative property of multiplication means that whatever order the numbers you are multiplying (factors) appear, you will get the...
+Simply put, the commutative property of multiplication means that no matter how you order the numbers you are multiplying, you will get...

 The Four Types of Multiplication Properties